davepinch/pinchy.cc/content/topics/places/bays/alice-bay/alice-bay.md

   - Samish Bay
   - Skagit County, Washington
   - Washington
 note: Alice Bay is an old name for the bay at the mouth of the Samish River.
-It is not found on modern maps but references can be found in some references.
+It is not found on modern maps but can be found in some references.
 tags:
   - bay
   - no OpenStreetMap element
   - no Wikidata record
+  - no Wikimedia category
   - no Wikipedia article
 ---